gjoyce42/Technical_Writing/Author_Tutorial.md

 * A markdown editing client is recommended
 	- A great in-browser editor for beginners is [Editor.md](https://dillinger.io)
 	- This tutorial was created with [StackEdit](https://stackedit.io) which is another great option.
-	- For other options (and  [Slant's list of the 43 best editors for OSX](https://www.slant.co/topics/899/~best-markdown-deitors-fro-os-x).
+	- For other options, check [this page from Slant](https://www.slant.co/search?query=markdown%20editors).
 	- For Windows,
 ## Overview